sei-international/AMES.jl/docs/src/variables.md

 ```@meta
-CurrentModule = LEAPMacro
+CurrentModule = AMES
 ```

 # [Variables](@id variables)
-The Macro model contains three types of variables:
+The AMES model contains three types of variables:
   * The [goal program variables](@ref lgp-vars) are solved in each time step (equal to one year) using a [linear goal program](@ref lgp).
   * The [dynamic parameters](@ref dynamic-param-vars) appear as parameters in the goal program, but are updated between runs.
 They are shown with an overline to make them easier to identify in the equations.
   * As the dynamic parameters are calculated, [intermediate variables](@ref intermed-vars) are introduced to simplify the equations and for reporting purposes.